 Some people do not know the legal effect of adding someone as a signer on a bank account.
+Joint account holders, though, have specific rights under the law.

 Arizona’s rule is simple.
 When there are two or more people listed as signers or owners on a bank account, everyone on the account has survivorship rights unless the account says otherwise.
 See A.R.S. §§ 14-6212(A), (C).
 When property is owned under a right of survivorship, the surviving owner automatically receives the dying owner’s share of the property.
 To avoid this automatic or default rule, the account must specify that it is not with right of survivorship.